GLOBAL-MARKETS-Trump tax cut talk, Chinese data spur risk rally

 * Eyes on Trump-Abe meeting in Washington

-NEW YORK, Feb 10 Wall Street hit records highs for a second day and the dollar rose on hopes of business-friendly tax cuts, as upbeat Chinese trade data buoyed commodity-related shares in Asia and Europe.
+LONDON, Feb 10 The dollar rose and U.S. stock futures held near record highs as investors cheered upbeat Chinese trade data and hopes of business-friendly tax cuts in the United States, although lingering concerns over political risks kept gains in check.

-The equities boost continued a day after U.S. President Donald Trump said that in coming weeks he would announce something "phenomenal" in terms of tax, although he offered no further details.
+President Donald Trump said on Thursday that in coming weeks he would announce something "phenomenal" in terms of tax although he offered no further details.

-Renewed speculation that Trump's policies will help boost economic growth and inflation pushed U.S. Treasury yields higher and lifted the dollar, which hit an 11-day high against a basket of six major currencies.
+Renewed speculation that Trump's economic policies will help boost economic growth and inflation pushed U.S. Treasury yields higher and lifted the dollar.

-The greenback also rose on expectations of a constructive meeting later on Friday between Trump and Japanese Prime Minister Shinzo Abe.

-Strong Chinese trade numbers on Friday added to a sense that inflationary pressures could be stirring.
+Strong Chinese trade numbers of Friday added to a sense that inflationary pressures could be stirring.

-China stocks posted their biggest weekly gains in more than two months, led by infrastructure and material shares on new pledges for transport and infrastructure building.

-China's President Xi Jinping also had a cordial telephone conversation with Trump, in which Trump affirmed the one-China policy on Taiwan.
+Evidence of Chinese growth lifted shares of commodity-related sectors, in particular blue chip mining, across Europe helping regional indexes inch higher back towards last month's peaks.

+Futures on the S&P 500 were up about 0.1 percent.
+Wall Street's three main indexes notched record highs overnight.

 "We've had Trump's comments on tax reform, the phone call with China and quite decent China trade data, so there is a risk-on mood again in markets," DZ Bank rates strategist Rene Albrecht said.